christopher-hakkaart/nextflow/docs/workflow.md

 }
 ```

-The above example defines a workflow named `my_workflow` which is called by the entry workflow.
+This example defines a workflow named `my_workflow` that is called by the entry workflow.
 Both `hello` and `bye` could be any other process or workflow.

 ### Takes and emits

+Takes and emits are named workflow interface declarations that define workflow inputs and outputs respectively.
 The `take:` section declares the inputs of a named workflow:

 ```nextflow
 workflow my_workflow {